vsrinivas/fuchsia/docs/debugging/tips.md

 The default is empty (meaning none).

-## Debugging magenta applications with GDB
+## Debugging zircon applications with GDB

-To debug magenta applications with GDB use gdbserver: https://fuchsia.googlesource.com/gdbserver
+To debug zircon applications with GDB use gdbserver: https://fuchsia.googlesource.com/gdbserver

 ## Adding debug info to boot image